ErpNetDocs/tech/modules/logistics/wms/how-it-works/task-types/move.md

 Move task type's purpose is to move goods from one warehouse location to another location within the same warehouse.

 The moving can be done as an ad hoc operation or can be performed as a part of a Warehouse Order.
-As an ad hoc (single) operation it is performed using the [WMS Worker](xref:wms-worker-move) menu of [WMS Worker](xref:wms-worker).
+As an ad hoc (single) operation it is performed using the [Move](xref:wms-worker-move) menu of [WMS Worker](xref:wms-worker).
 While Warehouse Order Lines with Move task type can be executed using the Orders menu in [WMS Worker](xref:wms-worker) or the Execute lines function of the Warehouse Order.

 ## Resumt